jae0/adapt/README.md

-# Current COVID-19 status by province in Canada:
+# Current COVID-19 status by province in Canada, based on an *adapt* analysis:

-You can see the current status of COVID-19 disease progression by province, where data are available, by choosing from the links below.
+You can see *adapt*'s assessement of the current status of COVID-19 by choosing from the links below.

 - ![Alberta](./inst/doc/Alberta/README.md)
 - ![British Columbia](./inst/doc/BC/README.md)